shamesung/Asus-Q501LA-Hackintosh/README.md

 - Trackpad is slow and 2-finger scroll doesn't work properly
 - Intel Wi-Fi Card (Needs to be replaced) Recommended: BCM94352
 - Touchscreen Partially Works - Able to move cursor around but tapping anying on the screen will have undesired results
+- HDMI Audio does not work (may be fixable)
+- HDMI unplugging causes graphics to garble plugging back fixes it (to unplug HDMI shutdown the laptop)

 # <a name="Changelog"></a> Changelog
 - Updated for El Capitan